-Sometimes, after finding the “You are Here” mark on an ‘orientation posters’ it is clear that what is shown on the left is to your left; what is shown below the mark is behind you; etc. However at times, this is unfortunately not the case.
-The decal shown below was created in an effort to minimize time wasted in orienting ones self when faced with a badly posted sign.
-(It is a pity that those involved in the design and posting of such badly oriented signs show such little respect for the audience which might wish to retrieve utilitarian information from the posting.)
+Sometimes, after finding the “You are Here” mark on an ‘orientation poster’ it is clear that what is shown on the left side of it is to your left; what is shown below the mark is behind you; etc. At other times, however, this is sadly not the case.

 Other vocalism comments are indexed here.